ntedgi/kube-argocd-helm-workshop/README.md

 * don't be a child insert your real name (idan yossi noa meny etc ...) not YOUR_NAME!

 ## Step 5 - inject enviorment veraible
+open shell into the pod just like `docker exec` read and delete `SECRET.txt` there you will find the host name for `friend` pod the command you need is :
+`kubectl -n <NAME-SPACE> exec -it <POD>`

+## Step 6 - inject enviorment veraible
-our server need to send request to other POD at the same enviorment
+* our server need to send request to other POD at the same enviorment

-* Update Charts Tags
-* Create Helth Check
-* Create Livness check
-* Connect To Other Pods
-* KubecTL inside PODS
-* Inject Enviorment Veraibls
-* Inject Config map
+* add new Enviorment veraible with the `FRIEND_HOST` with the uri for the friend host and : `http://.../test/version `
+* what is the host name of pods under the same namespace?